harshmeel/harshmeel.github.io/_portfolio/portfolio-2.md

 ---
 title: "Driver factor based Battery Energy Estimation"
 excerpt:  >
-  Harsh Meel, Kunal Jain\n
+  Harsh Meel, Kunal Jain
   Estimating the size of the battery (energy contained) is crucial for gaining a competitive edge in the Formula Student competition.
-In this project, we combined computer simulation results with real-life expected performance of our drivers to estimate the energy required for our car.\n
+In this project, we combined computer simulation results with real-life expected performance of our drivers to estimate the energy required for our car.
   <img src='/images/energy_ai.JPG' alt='Energy AI art' width='500px'>
 gallery:
   - url: energy calculation.png